rrwick/Basecalling-comparison/README.md

 ### Scrappie

 [Scrappie](https://github.com/nanoporetech/scrappie) is ONT's research basecaller.
 Successful developments here seem to eventually work their way into Albacore.
 I tested versions 1.0.0 and 1.1.1.
-Version 1.2.0 was released with a new squiggle-generating function, but its basecalling is unchanged so I've skipped it for my tests.
+Version 1.2.0 was released with a new squiggle-generating function, but its basecalling appears unchanged so I've skipped it for my tests.

 Scrappie can be run as `scrappie events` (basecalls from event segmentation) or as `scrappie raw` (basecalls directly from the raw signal).
 For Scrappie v1.0.0, running as `scrappie events` relies on pre-existing event data in the fast5s, so I used the fast5s produced by Albacore 1.2.6 (the last version to do event segmentation).
 In Scrappie v1.1.1, there are three different raw basecalling models to choose from (raw_r94, rgr_r94 and rgrgr_r94) and I tried each.
 As a side note, the rgr_r94 and rgrgr_r94 models are referred to as 'pirate' models, for reasons explained [here](https://github.com/rrwick/Basecalling-comparison/issues/1#issuecomment-330766633).